johnnymast/compile-the-linux-kernel/README.md

 make -j$(nproc)
 ```

-<p>Compiling the kernel can take a while depending on your hardware.
+Compiling the kernel can take a while depending on your hardware.
 It’s a good moment to grab a coffee or watch something while the build completes.
-On most systems, expect anywhere between ***20–30*** minutes.</p>
+On most systems, expect anywhere between ***20–30*** minutes.

 <p>Once the build finishes, install the kernel modules and the kernel itself:</p>